-Remote work is becoming the norm, rather than the exception.
-That’s thanks in large part to the novel coronavirus currently affecting the planet.
+Remote work has become the norm rather than the exception.
+That’s thanks in large part to the novel coronavirus that affected the planet.
 However, it’s also the logical conclusion to ongoing trends before the rise of COVID-19.
 With that being said, it’s a new world today, and more people are finding that they’re required to work as a team in a remote environment.

 What’s Collaboration All About?

 To drill down to an accurate answer, we need to first give some thought to what collaboration is truly all about.
 Merriam-Webster tells us that to collaborate is “to work jointly with others or together, especially in an intellectual endeavor.”
 Therefore, collaboration is the act of working jointly with others.
 From there, we can extrapolate further.